RileySKrusky/osticket-prereqs/README.md

 <h3>9) OsTicket Installation</h3>

 <p>Once you have completed step 8, you can then open up your "OsTicket Installation File" again and procceed to unzip the compressed osticket folder within the "OsTicket Installation File" folder.
 Click the "OsTicket" file you just unzipped and you will see an "upload" file in there.
-Now, make sure to open another file explorer by right clicking your folder icon on the bottom of your windows taskbar and clicking "File Explorer".
+Now make sure to open another file explorer by right clicking your folder icon on the bottom of your windows taskbar and clicking "File Explorer".
 Paste "c:\inetpub\wwwroot" into your quick access bar on the top of your file explorer tab.
 You will know you have done this right when you see two "iisstart" files in the folder.
 Click while holding "CTRL" and drag the "upload" file into your "Osticket" folder with the two "iisstart" files.
 Next, Rename your "upload" file to "osTicket". </p>

 <img src="https://i.imgur.com/b6r1o6A.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>